 County received the contractor's detailed construction schedule on January 20, 2017.
 A partnering session was held with the Contractor on December 6, 2016.
 Bids were opened for the Innovation Center Garage on February 8, 2017 and the contract has been awarded to Manhattan Construction.
-The notice to proceed is expected to be issued on April 3, 2017.
+The notice to proceed was issued on April 3, 2017.